slnaing07/revel-modz/README.md

 export DB_PROD_NAME='<APP_NAME>_prod_db'
 ```

-Now run your new Revel application!
+### Run your new Revel application!

 ```
 revel run <APP_NAME>
 ```

-and  point your browser at `localhost:9000`
+View by pointing your browser at `localhost:9000`

 Features